An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Proof of the main theorems

 \section{Proof of the main theorems}

-In this section we prove Theorem \ref{Theoremfinal} and Theorem \ref{Theoremfinal17}, which are the main results of this paper.
+In this section we prove Theorem \ref{Theoremfinal} (Positivstellensatz with elementary recursive degree estimates) and Theorem \ref{Theoremfinal17} (Hilbert 17-th problem with elementary recursive degree estimates), which are the main results of this paper.
 The proof proceeds by successive elimination of the variables, using at each stage Theorem \ref{elimination_theorem} (Elimination of One Variable as a weak inference).
+This is the only result from previous sections which is used in this section.

 First, we introduce some notation, new auxiliary functions and a final auxiliary lemma.